sherzodr/penmon/README.md

 To calculate *ETo*, including intermediate atmospheric data you first need to define an instance of a **Station** with a known *latitude* and *altitude*.
-Then you request the station to create an instance of a **StationDay**, which represents a single day with a known date.
+Then you request the station to create an instance of a **DayEntry**, which represents a single day with a known date.
 We then set whatever data we know about that particular day, and ask the **day** to calculate information that we do not know, including *ETo*.